davepile/postman-collection-builder/readme.md

 # postman-collection-builder

-A way to programatically create and save a postman colleciton.
-My main aim was to be able to create a postman collection from database records to automate testing.
+A way to programatically create and save a postman collection.

 ## Rationale
 I saw the postman API but there was limited doco and the examples were really just an explanation of the json schema

-I type check a lot of inputs and throw on them because this is run in a dev environment, so no need to handle errors, just fix them.

-I wanted to have everything in one file because they are all related, but it got pretty long and unwieldy

 ## Installation
+`npm i postman-collection-builder`

 ## Design
 The object model in this package mirrors the Postman collection json schema, so that when you save a JSON string of the